dl1bz/ESP32-XPA125B-HL2/README.md

 ---
-# XPA125B band voltage and PTT with Hermes Lite 2
+# XPA125B band voltage and PTT with Hermes-Lite 2

 ## Preamble
 The goal was to build a very simple, cost-effective interface for automatic bandswitching and isolated PTT switch of my XPA125B.
 SMD is not for everyone, so I want to use "classic components" for this.